yasincelik/Robinhood-Api-Java/README.md

 a few guidlines:

 - Documentation
-    - ALL CLASSES & METHODS MUST BE DOCUMENTED!
+    - Classes & methods must have java docs, unless they are increadibly intuituve (e.g. ``getAccountId()``).
-    - We cant accept your code if we don't know what's going on, and we don't have time to decrypt your method calls and intentions, as good as they might be.
+    - We cant accept your code if we don't know what's going on, and we don't have time to decrypt your methods, as good as they might be.
 - Adding new Dependencies
-    - If you use an external library, it MUST be available from the maven repositories, since this library is built from gradle.
+    - If you use an external library, it should be available from the maven/gradle repositories or a reputable library wtih gradle compatablity, since this library is built from gradle.
     - Try to keep any new external dependencies to a minimum.
-We will accept most things from tried & reputable sources (Apache, Google, etc), but we still reserve the right to deny any pull requests that add too many and/or unreliable dependencies.
+We will accept most things from reputable sources (Apache, Google, etc), but we still reserve the right to deny any pull requests that add too many and/or unreliable dependencies.
 - Prettyness
     - We're pretty open to coding styles here, everyone has their prefered way to code, but at some point...*ya gotta look consistant*.
-So in no particular order:
-    1. ``for``, ``if``, ``while``, etc ***MUST*** have curly braces.
+    1. ``for``, ``if``, ``while``, etc should have curly braces.
 We know it looks so *minimalistic* without them, but it helps code reading a ton!
-    2. Try your best to keep lines under ``80`` characters and *must* be under 90.
+    2. Try your best to keep lines under ``80`` characters and *must* be under ``90``.
     If a method or constructor is called and it ends up being too long, let it span across multiple lines, like so (no need to be perfect, just...similar)...
 ```java